http://www.fpnotebook.com/

 - Remove the device and massage the injection area for 10 seconds

-- The needle will be safely enclosed within the orange tip to prevent needle sticks (however device needs to be disposed of as biohazardous waste)
+- The needle will be safely enclosed within the orange tip to prevent Needle Sticks

 - Proceed to obtain immediate medical attention